Performance ratings. No one loves them.

 We delivered just such a process and so far, it's been working really well.

-Guiding principles kept us focused on the end-user
+Guiding principles for performance appraisals kept us focused on the end-user

 Our guiding principles in evolving performance management were clear and simple, and we established a set of non-negotiables that we stuck with throughout process development.